CPostLab/CPostLab.github.io/README.md

 ## 🚀 Quick Start

-Your website is now broken into separate, manageable files.
+our website is now broken into separate, manageable files.
 Each lab member can edit specific pages without affecting others!

 ### 📁 Complete File Structure